ggayliye/miniProjRepo_Embedded_SP2024/README.md

 By March 13th

 - The project proposal is submitted.
 - Feedback about our project proposal is received from the TA.
-It reads as following:<br>
+It reads as follows:<br>

 *"Good that you are considering safety.
 Think about how you can test the system without a tank and pump.* <br>